-Car reportedly lit on fire and other reports - Albert Lea Tribune
+Campaign sign stolen and other reports - Albert Lea Tribune

-Police received a report at 12:51 a.m.
-Wednesday that someone had lit a car on fire at 821 Water St. The case is being investigated by the Albert Lea fire and police departments and the Minnesota State Fire Marshal’s Office.

-Campaign sign stolen
+Campaign sign stolen and other reports

 The Freeborn County Sheriff’s Office received a report of a stolen Biden campaign sign at 9:40 a.m.
 Wednesday at 241 Fourth St. SE in Glenville.
 The theft happened during the night.